ucsd-cse151a-f24/group-project/README.md

 ## Login to SDSC Expanse
 Go to [portal.expanse.sdsc.edu](portal.expanse.sdsc.edu) and login with your "ucsd.edu" credentials (2), **Note: if this is your first time, you will need to link your NSF ACCESS "access-ci.org" credentials (3)**

-### PLEASE READ THE DIRECTIONS THROUGHOLY so you do not have issues!!!
+### PLEASE READ THE DIRECTIONS THOROUGHLY so you do not have issues!!!

 <br>
 <br>